 Why have you been called together?

 This question is a rebuke.
-It can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "You should not have called your men together to chase us."
 (See: Rhetorical Question)

 been called together